Skip to main content

 The Result Set

 A traditional keyword database can report a total β€” "1,247 results" β€” because a record either matches or it doesn't.
 Semantic matching has no such boundary: relevance never objectively ends, and any automatic cutoff would be arbitrary.
-A search therefore returns a fixed-size result set β€” the 300 best-ranked papers by default, adjustable from 100 to 1,000.
+A search therefore returns a fixed-size result set β€” the 300 best-ranked publications by default, adjustable from 100 up to 10,000.
 The number of results is a setting, not a measurement of how much literature exists.
 (One exception: when quotes or filters leave fewer matches than the set size, the smaller number returned is a real count.)

 Everything that follows operates on this set.
 Research areas are computed from it, and sorting reorders it β€” sort by citations and you get the most cited of those 300, not of the index.
-The fixed set is also what makes sorting meaningful: without a relevance boundary, the most-cited papers only loosely related to the query would dominate.
+The fixed set is also what makes sorting meaningful: without a relevance boundary, the most-cited publications only loosely related to the query would dominate.
 The size trades focus for coverage β€” a smaller set stays on the core of a narrow topic, a larger one gives a broader overview and more research areas.

 Every search is saved with a permanent link, and opening that link always shows the same results.
 Typing the same query again later is a new search β€” and a new search can return different results, as the index is updated.